diabeatz96/UnityTemplate/README.md

 # UnityTemplate
 A Test Template for Unity when using

-GitHub Copilot: Sure, here are the steps to download Git LFS and use an existing GitHub repository with Unity:

 **Downloading Git LFS:**

 1. Go to the Git LFS website: https://git-lfs.github.com/